obl0nsky/blog/content/posts/ferrante.md

 The high level idea is to take a corpus of documents, quantify various style-related features from them and then pairwise compare the style of each document to see how similar they are.

 For the analysis, Savoy collated a corpus of texts by a range of authors who might be candidates for the identity of Ferrante.
-He selected 150 books across 40 different authors including all the main candidates.
+He selected 150 books across 40 different authors including many of the main candidates suggested for authorship.
+He notes:
+> This set contains ten authors originating from the region (Campania) that appear in the background of the My Brilliant Friend tetralogy.
+In addition, when generating this corpus, thirteen female writers have been selected.
+Therefore, one can conclude that a real effort has been deployed to include  many authors sharing some important extra-textual relationships with Ferrante (e.g., a woman coming from Naples or environs).

 ### Tokenising

-We prepare all texts by _tokenising_ them first.
-This is a process whereby each word is 'normalised' by stripping punctuation and numbers and converting to lower case.
+We prepare all the texts by _tokenising_ them first.
+This is a process whereby each word is 'normalised' This typically always involves initially stripping punctuation and numbers from words and converting to lower case.

-Optionally, in addition, we can use a 'part-of-speech' tagger to identify how a word was used.
+Optionally, in addition, we can use a 'part-of-speech' tagger to annotate the word with how was used.
 For example, in the sentence, "Elena is anonymous", we'd have:

 Word      | Part of speech
 ----------|---------------